Your future at the University of Tasmania starts here.

 - Respond to both ‘essential’ and ‘desirable’ criteria.

-- It is important to respond to all criteria even if you don’t feel you have much to say.
+- It’s important to respond to all criteria even if you don’t feel you have much to say.
 Don’t be discouraged if you can’t give a strong response to every criterion.

-- While there is no strict guide to length, perhaps consider a 1/3 to 1/2 a page.
+- While there is no strict guide to length, consider a one-third to half a page.

 Shortly after the closing date, the applications will be forwarded to the Selection Committee for shortlisting.
 To shortlist applicants for interview, the Selection Committee must be satisfied that the applicants meet all of the essential selection criteria.
 Not all applicants who appear to meet the selection criteria will be selected for interview, given that for many positions there may be a large number of applicants in this category.